 100 W California Ave, Ridgecrest, CA 93555

 The City of Ridgecrest is looking for qualified applicants who are interested in a fast-paced, rewarding career as a Police Dispatcher.
-The job classification for this position falls under the Communication Clerk job description with the City.
 This position offers you a competitive salary, excellent benefits, and the ability to be a part of a cohesive team environment.

 Police Dispatchers do skilled technical work in the operation of telecommunications and computer-aided dispatch (CAD) equipment to provide a vital communications link between emergency response units in the field, and locations where emergency assistance is requested by the public.